Searching for Phrases and Words

 Example:

-"foo "" bar"
+"foo "" bar"-

 This expression matches the phrase foo " bar.

-is supported in a Quoted Term only.
-It is a syntax error to use a quote inside a Word matcher, like foo""bar
+Note, the double "" is supported in a Quoted Term only.
+It is a syntax error to use a quote inside a Word matcher, like foo""bar,

-but it is ok to use it in a Quoted Term matcher, like "foo""bar"
+but it is ok to use it in a Quoted Term matcher, like "foo""bar".

 Simple (wildcard) pattern